albertobas/olive-oil-trust/README.md

 The front-end code is mostly written in TypeScript using Next.js, a React.js framework, and it is implemented based on an hexagonal architecture in which the global state exists outside the core and persists globally using Redux.

 Finally, data are queried from a local TheGraph node using GraphQL.

-The subgraph that is used is set to support multiple networks, relevant deployment data will be shared accordingly for this purpose when the contracts are deployed to a particular chain.
+The subgraph that is used is set to support multiple networks, relevant deployment data will be shared accordingly.

 - **Contracts Framework**: [Hardhat](https://hardhat.org/)
 - **Front-End Framework**: [Next.js](https://nextjs.org/)